Farouk-eladawy/TourCare.ai/README.md

-# TourCare.ai - Landing Page
+# TourCare.ai Landing Page

 This is a modern, responsive landing page for TourCare.ai, a service offering AI-powered automation for tourism operations, specifically targeting GetYourGuide suppliers.

-The project is built with Next.js and Tailwind CSS.
+It is built with Next.js and Tailwind CSS.

 ## Getting Started